isabella-onder/Quarkonium/README.md

 ### User's guide ###
-Upload all files.
+Download all files.
 Call "charmonium(n,l)" from the machine.py file with desired n and l quantum numbers to get E_nl.
 To obtain radial wavefunction plot, just unhash plt.show() at the bottom of quarkonium.py.
 Note to self: make it a Boolean toggle.
 To obtain info on transition: run extension.py.